OpenNebula/docs/source/open_cluster_deployment/storage_setup/file_ds.rst

 Configuration
 =============

-The :ref:`datastores common configuration attributes <ds_op_common_attributes>` apply to the Kernels & Files Datastores and can be defined during the create process or updated once the datastore have been created.
+The :ref:`datastores common configuration attributes <datastore_common>` apply to the Kernels & Files Datastores and can be defined during the create process or updated once the datastore have been created.

 The specific attributes for Kernels & Files Datastore are listed in the following table: